Alissa Huibsch, B.S.

 Berni received a bachelor’s degree in Family and Consumer Science with a major in Child Development from the University of Nebraska, and has worked in early childhood for approximately 12 years.
 Working in a variety of roles, she has taught reading and music enrichment programs to all ages, from birth through school age, and has also worked as a child care center director.

-Chelsea received her bachelor's degree in Early Childhood Education from Kansas State University and is licensed through the State of Kansas in Early Childhood Unified, birth through kindergarten.
-Currently, she is pursuing her master's in Early Childhood Education and is anticipated to graduage in August of 2016 from Kansas State University.
+Chelsea received her bachelor's and master's degrees in Early Childhood Education from Kansas State University and is licensed through the State of Kansas in Early Childhood Unified, birth through kindergarten.
 She has experience working with infants, toddlers, preschoolers, and kindergartners.
-Chelsea's current position has her working as a teacher in a part-day inclusive preschool classroom.
-Further, Miss Mitchell is active in her state as an advocate for promoting quality early childhood programs by serving on the Kansas Association for the Education of Young Children Board of Directors.
+Chelsea's current position has her working as a special education preschool teacher.
+Further, Chelsea is active in her state as an advocate for promoting quality early childhood programs by serving on the Kansas Association for the Education of Young Children Board of Directors.

 Dawn Flores, B.S.